Thursday, December 11, 2008

 Television- Roald Dahl

-being posted on Atanu Dey's blog.
+this being posted on Atanu Dey's blog.
 Television by Roald Dahl, deals with the indecent world of Television and the repercussions it has had on children.
 I have to admit that I am one of those crazy people, that cannot live without the television .
 I need it during dinner time, I need it during homework; however much I am completely ignoring what's going on.
 I am a TV Buff.
 The poem is so beautifully written, I am going to post it here again

 Television